4 Strings

-4 Strings are a Dutch vocal trance group.
+4 Strings is a Dutch vocal trance group.
 The group was founded by Carlo Resoort and Jan De Vos.

 Their biggest success came with the track "Take Me Away (Into the Night)", which peaked at number 15 in the UK Singles Chart in May 2002.
 In total, 4 Strings had five different singles in the UK chart between December 2000 and July 2004.